Propagation of minimality in the supercooled Stefan problem: Proofs regarding physical solutions

 We start by introducing some useful notation. \begin{definition} If $(X,\tau,\L)$ is a solution to the McKean--Vlasov problem \eqref{eq:mckeanproblem}, we denote by $\lawstopped_{t-}$ the marginal subprobability distribution at time $t-$ of the particles surviving up to time $t$, i.e.,

 and we denote the measure corresponding to the minimal solution as $\lawstoppedmin$. \end{definition}

 The next technical lemma is a key result when it comes to showing that physical solutions of the particle system converge to physical solutions of the McKean--Vlasov problem.
-Roughly speaking, it says that there is a very small chance of observing a macroscopic proportion of particles spiking at least twice in a small interval and can be seen as an extension of \eqref{eq:physicalparticlejump} to small intervals.
+Roughly speaking, it says that there is a very small chance of observing more than one jump of a macroscopic proportion of particles in a small interval and can be seen as an extension of \eqref{eq:physicalparticlejump} to small intervals.
 This result in its original form is due to \cite[Proposition 5.3]{delarue2015particle}.
-We follow the proof given in \cite[Lemma 3.10]{ledger2018mercy} here.
+We follow the proof given in \cite[Lemma 3.10]{ledger2021mercy} here.

 \begin{lemma} Suppose that $\E{X_{0-}} < \infty$ and fix $T > 0$.
 Let $(\Xphys^N,\Lphys^N)$ be a physical solution to the particle system \eqref{eq:particleN} and let $\lawstopped_{t-}^{N}$ be the corresponding subprobabilty measure as defined in Definition~\ref{def:lawstoppedparticle}.
 Then there is a constant $C > 0$ such that for every (sufficiently small) $\e > 0$